 Students are required to notify the Financial Aid Office of changes in financial, residency or academic status.
 Changes of this nature will be reviewed and adjustments may be made to the student's Financial Aid award.
-Changes due to marital status may be allowed up to the first day of the academic year.
+Changes based on marital status may be allowed up to the first day of the academic year.

-Students have the opportunity to have their financial aid decision reviewed and explained by their Financial Aid Counselor upon request of an appointment.
+Students have the opportunity to have their financial aid decision reviewed and explained by their Financial Aid Counselor by requesting an appointment.